Cash & Valuables in Transit criteria

 Members of the Cash and Valuables in Transit Section employing individuals in Cash in Transit duties shall maintain a compensation scheme for its full time employees offering as a recommended minimum; £45,000 or as an absolute minimum of 1 times their annual salary in the event of death or permanent physical disability resulting from a criminal attack whilst engaged in the execution of their duties (such compensation can come from either pension scheme or a separate insurance scheme or a combination of both).

-BS EN 50132 European Standards on CCTV Surveillance Systems
+BS EN 62676 suite of International Standards on Video Surveillance Systems (VSS)

 Alarm Receiving Centre Standards